tmaestrini/easyProvisioning/README.md

 </pnp:Provisioning>
 ```

-### Integrate sub structures into your tenant template
+### Integrate sub structures into your tenant templates

 In order to structure or modularize your tenant structure, you can divide a basic structure into a _main definition template_ and one or many _extension template(s)_.
 Therefore, you simply have to integrate the _extension template(s)_ in the _main definition template_ by referencing all relative paths (from the project's root) as a list within the `contains` attribute.